Getting Around Campus

 Need More Info?

-INTERIM MICROMOBILITY DEVICE POLICY NOW IN EFFECT FOLLOWING INCREASE IN COLLISIONS
+REVISED MICROMOBILITY DEVICE POLICY NOW IN EFFECT

 To: All campus

-To the campus community:
+To the Campus Community: